suoeh/ConnectFour/README.md

-this was 1554 lines of code!
+thsi was quite a lot of code

+have a great day!